 |16.||Panasonic FZ80||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the SX70 has a microphone port, which is missing on the X-U Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the SX70 and the X-U Typ 113 are recent models that are part of the current product line-up.
-The SX70 replaced the earlier Canon SX60 , while the X-U Typ 113 does not have a direct predecessor.
+The SX70 is a recent model that features in the current product line-up of Canon.
+In contrast, the X-U Typ 113 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the X-U Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX70 and the Leica X-U Typ 113?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot SX70 HS:

 - More detail: Offers more megapixels (20.2 vs 16.1MP) with a 10% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.